cwilliams145/nmos-id-timing-model/README.md

 AMWA MS-04 is an AMWA Data Model Specification for identity and timing that applies to AMWA NMOS specifications associated with the identification and processing of content.

-This repository contains the source of this Specification, and supporting documentation and examples.
-This is rendered as HTML at <https://amwa-tv.github.io/nmos-id-timing-model/> for the convenience of readers.

 ## Getting started

 Readers are advised to be familiar with: